ansible-collections/community.general/commit-rights.md

 People
 ------

-Individuals who've been asked to become a part of this group have generally been contributing in significant ways to the community.general collection for some time.
+Individuals who have been asked to become a part of this group have generally been contributing in significant ways to the community.general collection for some time.
 Should they agree, they are requested to add their names and GitHub IDs to this file, in the section below, through a pull request.
 Doing so indicates that these individuals agree to act in the ways that their fellow committers trust that they will act.

 | Name                | GitHub ID            | IRC Nick           | Other                |
 | ------------------- | -------------------- | ------------------ | -------------------- |